abrarS10/WorkoutApp/README.md

 - Create and customize your own workout plans.
 - Add exercises to your workout days and track your progress.

-## Usage

-1. Browse the available exercises and their descriptions.
-2. Create your personalized workout plans.
-3. Add exercises to your workout days.
-4. Track your workout progress over time.

 ## Technical Details

 - **Frontend**: Built using React Native framework.